All Episodes

 You're actually a very good cook.

-I'm gonna be very honest.
+I'm going to be very honest.

 You are a very, very good cook.